spmvg/nfoursid/docs/index.rst

 models.

 State-space models are versatile models for representing multi-dimensional timeseries.
-As an example, the ARMAX(*p*, *q*)-models - AutoRegressive MovingAverage with eXogenous input - are included in the representation of state-space models.
+As an example, the ARMAX(*p*, *q*, *r*)-models - AutoRegressive MovingAverage with eXogenous input - are included in the representation of state-space models.
 By extension, ARMA-, AR- and MA-models can be described, too.
 The numerical implementations are based on [2].